 EDUCATION In 2014 her special interest in Historical Performance led her to start a one-year intensive Master studies programme on the baroque cello and the viola da gamba with Jonathan Manson at the Royal Academy of Music which she completed with distinction.

-She has been awarded the Startstipendium 2014 of the Austrian ministry of education and has received scholarships by the Fohn-Stiftung, Impulse Privatstiftung, Otto Ender-Stiftung and an entrance scholarship by the Royal Academy of Music.
+PRIZES She has been awarded the Startstipendium 2014 of the Austrian ministry of education and has received scholarships by the Fohn-Stiftung, Impulse Privatstiftung, Otto Ender-Stiftung and an entrance scholarship by the Royal Academy of Music.